Yash-0223/Twitter-Tweets-Sentimental-Analysis-ML-Project/README.md

    <B> The aim of the Project is to: </B>

-   1. Assist the Social media platforms with the information that they can use to formulate their strategy in order to enhance the User's satisfaction.
+   1. Assist the Social media platforms with the Information that they can use to formulate their strategy in order to enhance the User's satisfaction.

-   2. Advise the social media platforms on their relationships with their users and helping them in expanding their user base.
+   2. Advise the social media platforms on their relationships with their users and help them in expanding their user base.

-   3. To provide the social media platforms a tool to keep track on their User's sentiments.
+   3. To provide the social media platforms a tool for keeping track on their User's sentiments.